rsm23/askem/README.md

 8. Open up this link : `http://localhost:8000`
 9. Enjoy your application.

-## N.B:
+### N.B
-* Askem is still on its early development stage and many features are to come in future commits :)
+**Askem is still on its early development stage and many features are to come in future commits :)**

-## License
+### License
-Askem uses Laravel framework that is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
+- Askem uses Laravel framework that is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
-While Askem also is also an open-source software that is licensed under the [MIT license](LICENSE.md).
+- While Askem also is also an open-source software that is licensed under the [MIT license](LICENSE.md).